 Compensation and benefits: SI Leaders earn $11 per hour and are compensated for planning and facilitating SI sessions, attending training sessions and meetings and attending lecture.
 SI Leaders record their hours in an online payroll system and are expected to report their hours on a weekly basis.
 SI Leaders serve as an academic role model to multiple students.
 They develop mentoring relationships with faculty and staff and reinforce their understanding in their discipline.
 This position allows students to develop leadership skills in an academic role.

 Questions about the Supplemental Instruction (SI) program?
-Contact James Eller, associate director, academic resources.
+Contact James Eller, associate director, academic support resources.